cosmos/evm/precompiles/staking/README.md

 # Staking Precompile

-The Staking precompile provides an EVM interface to the Cosmos SDK staking module, enabling smart contracts to perform staking operations including validator management, delegation, undelegation, and redelegation.
+The Staking precompile provides an EVM interface to the Cosmos SDK staking module.
+This enables smart contracts to perform staking operations including validator management, delegation, undelegation, redelegation.

 ## Address